Choose a mortar and pestle for your grinding!

 - Granite is the perfect surface for grinding.
 It is coarse enough to grip spices and break them down easily, and smooth enough to keep grit from building up

-This set from Laevo also includes a serving spoon, silicone scraper, and an anti-slip pad to sit the mortar on.
+This set from X-cosrack has a copper base and also includes an anti-slip pad to sit the mortar on.

 This is definitely a quality product; however, the interior of the stone is very porous.
 I certainly wouldn’t recommend this for crushing medicines, but man it makes for a perfect surface when grinding herbs, peppers, or anything else down to a fine powder.